Is the Whirling Log the same as the Swastika?

 The whirling log is a symbol used by the Navajo, or Diné, people.
 It represents “that which revolves.”
 First used in sand paintings and healing rituals, the whirling log later became a popular motif in textiles such as rugs.
 There are examples of whirling logs that revolve clockwise, like the Hindu swastika, and counter-clockwise like the Buddhist manji.
 Sometimes the same piece will depict the symbol in both orientations.

-According to a grossly abbreviated version of a Native American legend, the origin story of the whirling log involves a young man who takes a river voyage in a hollowed-out log and meets up with spirit deities who grant him all sorts of knowledge that he takes back to his village.
+According to a grossly abbreviated version of a Native American legend, the origin story of the whirling log involves a young man who sets out on a quest for healing and knowledge.
+He enters the river on a hollow-out log and is carried through various trials, encountering holy beings who teach him songs, rituals, and powerful medicine.
+When he returns, he brings this sacred knowledge back to his people.

 As you can imagine, the use of the swastika as decoration became a little…uh, fraught… during wartime, and four Indian tribes, at the urging of the U.S. government, formally renounced the swastika and vowed not to use it in their designs anymore.
 While it appears that the Native Americans who made this public statement took the position that the whirling log and the swastika were indistinguishable, public opinion seemed to be somewhat mixed at the time.
 On February 26, 1940, The Los Angeles Times reported this move as “Indians Bar Swastika Design as Protest Against Nazis” while the Twin Falls News declared, “Arizona Indians Bow to Hitler”: “Chalk up another victory for the Nazis, this time on American soil.
 Four Arizona Indian tribes have capitulated to Hitler, bowed the knee, and given up their ancient symbol, the swastika, because as their resolution states, the Nazis have desecrated it.”